Learn the functionalities for exploring the properties of raster datasets.

 • The cell size (x and y) for the first cell; assuming the cell size is consistent across all tiles in the DataFrame

-• Calculation of the raster height and width based on the full extent
+• The raster height and width, calculated from the full extent

-• Calculation of the number of rows and columns based on the full extent divided by the cell size (x and y dimensions)
+• The number of rows and columns, calculated by dividing the full extent dimensions by the cell size in the x and y directions

 PythonPythonScala